Education and Academic Positions

 “Every cell comes from a cell” (F.V.
-Raspail, 1825) is a deeply rooted concept that has shaped our understanding of tissue organization and animal development in a profound manner.
-Through studies using experimental embryology, cell biology and genetics we have reached an unprecedented understanding of how cells divide, organize and differentiate during the formation of an animal.
+Raspail, 1825) is a deeply rooted concept that has shaped our understanding of tissue organization and animal development.
+Through experimental embryology, cell biology and genetics we have obtained a good understanding of how cells divide, organize and differentiate during the formation of an animal.
 Yet, a lot remains to be explained and many case studies contradict potential organizing rules we are tempted to formulate.
-I teach animal developmental biology through the lens of cellular biology and genetics, and I aim to review experiments and observations that have led to old and current theories.
-The goal is to comprehend, re-evaluate, and interweave experiments with theories generated throughout our history of studying animal development.
+I teach animal development through the lens of cell biology and genetics, and I aim to review experiments and observations that have led to current theories.